School bus driver on leave after Halloween candy cannabis scare

 “It is an edibles package,” Beavin said.
 “It literally says it across the packaging.”

-Beavin said her son rides the special needs bus daily.
+Beavin said her son rides the bus daily.
 She said when he got home from school on Tuesday, he showed her the bag and asked if he could eat the treats inside.

 Even though Granite City police do not believe the bags actually contained cannabis products, Beavin said she is still concerned because the treats inside were not wrapped.

-The Granite City School District contracts its busing services to First Student Inc. The company tells FOX 2 that the driver and a monitor mistakenly purchased the bags to use as gift bags.
+The Granite City School District contracts its busing services to First Student Inc. The company told Nexstar’s KVTI that the driver and a monitor mistakenly purchased the bags to use as gift bags.
 They said both employees have been placed on administrative leave.

 It’s not the first time parents have complained about Granite City bus drivers behaving inappropriately on the job.
-Back in March, FOX 2 showed you video of a bus driver crashing a bus into several parked cars in a residential area with kids onboard.
+Back in March, video showed a bus driver crashing a bus with kids onboard into several parked cars in a residential area.

 Jeff Zgonina said his granddaughter was on that bus.
 He thinks it’s time the company conducted stricter background checks on its drivers.